uc-r/uc-r.github.io/analytics/predictive/naive_bayes.md

 $$\texttt{posterior} = \frac{\texttt{prior} \times \texttt{likelihood}}{\texttt{evidence}} $$

 Although Eq.
 (1) has simplistic beauty on its surface, it becomes complex and intractable as the number of predictor variables grow.
 In fact, to compute the posterior probability for a response variable with *m* classes and a data set with *p* predictors, Eq.
-(1) would require $$p^m$$ probabilities computed.
+(1) would require $$m^p$$ probabilities computed.
 So for our attrition data, we have 2 classes (attrition vs. non-attrition) and 31 variables, requiring 2,147,483,648 probabilities computed.

 ### The simplified classifier